 The land seems to be just as passionate as the people.
 Whereas Brazilians often show their passion through creativity, the Brazilian climate showcases it’s passion with crazy moods that swing from too hot to too cold.

 There’s not too much to worry about, though.
 Coffee has not gone extinct yet.
-In fact, coffee is still a huge commodity in Brazil.
+In fact, coffee is still a huge commodity in Brazil and the coffee industry there is thriving overall.

 As of 2017, Brazil exported $4.6 billion USD of coffee in one year.
 They are estimated to make 49.2 million, 60-kilogram bags in 2018.
 With over 220,000 coffee farms, it’s no wonder they’re turning out java like crazy.